ZJHuabc/gnss-in-cryosphere/_pages/home.md

 permalink: /
 ---

-GNSS interferometric reflectometry (GNSS-IR) is a kind of technique exploiting reflected nagivation satellite signals to measure environmental variables, such as snow depth, water level changes, and surface soil moisture content (Larson, 2019).

-GNSS-IR can be used to measure ground surface elevation changes in snow-free seasons to study the changes in permafrost areas.
 Permafrost refers to the ground whose temperature remains at or below 0 °C for at least two consecutive years.
 On top of permafrost is the active layer undergoing seasonal freezing/thawing.
-Permafrost usually exists in polar and alpine regions due to cold climate.
-It is underlain nearly 24% of the land area in Northern Hemisphere.
-Changes of permafrost and active layer have crucial impact on hydrological, geomorphological, and ecological processes.
+Permafrost is underlain nearly 24% of the land area in Northern Hemisphere (Zhang et al., xxxx).
+The changes in the active layer and permafrost have crucial impact on the hydrological, geomorphological, and ecological processes.
+The ground surface in the permafrost regions is subject to uplift/subsidence seasonally, due to the active layer freezing/thawing. **Surface elevation changes can indicate the thermal and hydrological changes in the frozen ground**.

+GNSS interferometric reflectometry (GNSS-IR) is a technique exploiting the interference pattern between the direct and reflected signals to measure environmental variables, such as snow depth, water level changes changes, and surface soil moisture content (Larson, 2019).
+GNSS-IR can be used to measure ground surface elevation changes in the permafrost areas to study frozen ground dynamics.

-More than 200 GNSS stations are continously operating in the permafrost areas in Northern Hemisphere.
-Identifying the usable sites for GNSS-IR studies from the existing ones are significantly meaningful.
+Nearly 200 open-data GNSS stations are continously operating in the permafrost areas in Northern Hemisphere.
+From them, we identify 23 suitable sites for using GNSS-IR to measure surface elevation changes to study frozen ground.
+Go to [Sites](src="{{ site.url }}{{ site.baseurl }}/sites") to see the details.

-We have identified multiple GNSS stations, which are located in permafrost areas and usable for GNSS-IR studies.
-And the GNSS observation files are available for public.

 <!--